 - Add half peanut flour in your baked recipes.

-- Or simply enjoy a small handful of peanuts as a healthy snack.
+- Have a handful of peanuts as a healthy snack.

-Do you eat peanuts?
+What do you think… are peanuts healthy?
 How do you include them in your weekly diet?

 Interested in more?
 Read the 12 nuts and seeds you should add to your diet.